Anomaly Detection via Mean Shift Density Enhancement: Experimental Setup

 \paragraph{Performance measures.} We report results using three complementary evaluation metrics: Area Under the Receiver Operating Characteristic curve (AUC-ROC), Area Under the Precision–Recall curve (AUC-PR), and Precision@n.

 \textbf{AUC-ROC} measures the ability of a detector to rank anomalous samples ahead of normal ones across all possible decision thresholds, making it a standard metric for anomaly detection benchmarks.
-However, AUC-ROC can be overly optimistic in highly imbalanced settings, which are common in anomaly detection.
+However, AUC-ROC can be overly optimistic in highly imbalanced settings which are common in anomaly detection, although recent studies have reported contradictory findings regarding this effect~\citep{mcdermott_closer_2025}.

 \textbf{AUC-PR} focuses on the precision–recall trade-off and is particularly sensitive to class imbalance.
 It emphasizes the correctness of anomaly rankings when anomalies constitute a small fraction of the data, thereby providing a more informative assessment of detector performance in practical scenarios.